josheryn/textexpander-typing-game/public/README.md

 ## Other Static Assets

 You can place other static assets (additional images, fonts, etc.) in the appropriate subdirectories of `/public/`.

+## Database Status Page

+This directory also contains a database status page (`db-status.html`) that helps diagnose database connection issues.
+This page fetches and displays the response from the `/api/db-status` endpoint in a user-friendly format.

+For more information about this page, see the `db-status-page.md` file in the project root.